RicoJia/notes/examples/python_examples/cython_example/cython_tutorials.md

 ========================================================================
 1. Speed ups come from:
     - typing `cdef int a`
-    - compiling python code itself
+    - compiling python code itselfm because python gets compiled into bytecode, then bytecode gets executed line by line in runtime, in a virtual machine.
+        - cython directly compiled into machine code.
 ========================================================================
 ## Basic Example
 ========================================================================